 What is Liftoff?

-Liftoff is our adaptive intervention program for students in grades 2-8.
-The program is specifically geared toward Tier 2 and Tier 3 students who are currently far below grade level in reading and math.
+Liftoff is an adaptive intervention platform that focuses on below-grade level skill gap recovery for students in grades 2-8.
+The program is specifically geared toward Tier 2 and Tier 3 students who are currently below grade level in reading and math (and science in TX/FL/GA).
 Through Liftoff, students receive targeted skills-based instruction in their demonstrated areas of weakness in a fun and interactive outer-space-themed interface.

 What will my students do in Liftoff?